NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Sure, Tennessee won 77-70, but not after Colgate closed an early deficit and took a 49-48 lead with 12 minutes to play.

-Admiral Schofield was the day's top performer with 19 points on 6-for-14 shooting and four rebounds besides.
-Grant Williams, Tennesee's best player, finished with nine points on 4-of-6 shooting as the Raiders made every effort to deny him the ball.
+Admiral Schofield was the day's top performer with 19 points on 6-of-14 shooting.
+Grant Williams, Tennessee's best player, finished with nine points on 4-of-6 shooting as the Raiders made every effort to deny him the ball.
 For the most part, it worked, and it was a good thing Schofield, Jordan Bone and others were there to pick up the slack.

-Fans should just hope the team can stay balanced Saturday against a less-forgiving Iowa team.
+Fans should just hope the team can stay balanced Sunday against a less forgiving Iowa team.

 After a beating like the one it just laid on poor Abilene Christian, there's only one thing keeping No. 2 Kentucky off the list of true contenders: that thing on PJ Washington's leg.